HOPLAB-LBP/hoplab-wiki/README.md

 - Click on "Commit changes" after any necessary adjustments.
 - In the pop-up window, and add a commit message and description for your changes.
 - Select "Create a new branch for this commit and start a pull request".
-- Choose an informative name for the new branch (usually, "yourusername-tag", e.g., "costantinoai-fmri").
 - Click on "Propose changes".

 ### Step 3: Submit a PR with your proposed changes